IPE Interactive Experiences

 Interprofessional Approach to Simulated Care Elective

 This elective course is designed to prepare third-year pharmacy students (P3s) for Advanced Pharmacy Practice Experiences and for providing direct patient care in the clinical setting.
 The IPE course emphasizes the necessity of working within a team when caring for patients, providing opportunities for P3s to work side-by-side with second-year medical students (M2s) in managing simulated patients in an acute setting by being involved in therapeutic decision-making at the point of care.
-This occurs during three interprofessional education-driven simulation experiences in collaboration with M2 students utilizing the Simulation Center located on the Augusta University/UGA Partnership campus.
+This occurs during three interprofessional education-driven simulation experiences utilizing the Simulation Center located on the Augusta University/UGA Partnership campus.
 The experiences are supplemented with lectures to discuss the topic of each simulation and debriefs post session.
 In addition, there are lectures, case-based discussions, and role modeling on team dynamics, communication, managing conflict, and how to approach patients as a team.

 For more information contact: